For parents whose child has been diagnosed with a brain injury, providing the very best can become particularly challenging.

 For the purpose of the study, long term data of cases in which the patients has suffered at least one mild TBI or concussion were analyzed by researchers from University of Oxford, United Kingdom.
 The patients, born between 1973 and 1985, were on an average of 13 years when they sustained injuries.
 After the reached the age of 26 years, they were followed for around 8 years.

 The researchers found that TBI was linked to psychiatric treatment, premature death and low educational achievement.
 It was also found that these individuals were more likely to become dependent on public assistance such as disability and welfare.
 Among these individuals, the risk of being diagnosed with some psychiatric disorder in the adulthood was 10% and the chance of premature death was 2%.
 The chances of these individuals requiring hospitalization for a psychiatric disorder in adulthood were double compared to their siblings who did not suffer a TBI when young.
 They were 80% more likely to become dependent on TBI compared to their siblings.

 The authors noted that the causal relationship between TBI exposure in childhood and impairments in adulthood is clear, so preventive strategies targeted at children and adolescents are necessary.

 Chicago Traumatic Brain Injury Attorney

 A brain injury can result in long-term impairment of cognitive functions and memory loss, as well as physical impairment such as respiratory or heart issues and paralysis.
 Depending on your child’s type and level of disability, you may need home improvements such as enlarging hallways and entrances, installing chairlifts, or changing the overall layout of your house to accommodate your child’s disability.
 All this can mean a huge financial burden for the parents, who are already emotionally drained after the diagnosis.
-Seek legal advice from Willens Law Offices.
+Seek legal advice from Willens & Baez.
 Call us for a free consultation at (312) 957-4166.